AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-pow-reflection.md

 #### Step 1.
 Ethereum tracks Bitcoin

 The idea that Ethereum SCs can track Bitcoin chain-headers is well understood.
-Bitcoin's proof of work algorithm is clean and simple so implementing the necessary logic in an Eth SC is not that difficult (3).
+Bitcoin's proof of work algorithm is clean and simple so implementing the necessary logic in an Ethereum SC is not that difficult.
 In principle, any chain that supports some headers-only mode can be tracked in this way.
-In practice that can be difficult (e.g. Ethereum doesn't support memory hard hashes unless special cases are introduced), but we're not interested in practicality *at the moment*.
+In practice that can be difficult (e.g. Ethereum's EVM doesn't support memory hard hashes unless special cases are introduced), but we're not interested in practicality *at the moment*.

 Let's add such a contract to Ethereum and describe the relevant data and events: